Fork on GitHub first, then clone your fork

 Run it outside your core infrastructure

 Last Light is a powerful autonomous agent.
-While it runs all code in isolated Docker sandbox containers, it is early-stage software that may have undetected security issues.
+While it runs all code in isolated per-phase sandboxes (gondolin micro-VMs by default, Docker containers on opt-in), it is early-stage software that may have undetected security issues.
 Deploy it on an isolated host — a cheap VPS, a separate cloud project, or a dedicated VM — where it cannot reach sensitive internal systems, databases, or credentials beyond what it explicitly needs.

 Step 1 Fork the repo